Populus ciliata

 Populus ciliata, the Himalayan poplar, is a large deciduous tree with tall clean straight trunk and wide rounded crown.
-The bark of the young trees is smooth greenish-grey and the bark of the old trees is dark brown with vertical cracks.
-Leaves are broadly ovate with serrulate-crenate and hairy margins.
-Flowers are drooping raceme catkins appear before or with leaves.
-Populus ciliata flowers are dioecious, individual flowers are either male or female.
-Perianth of male flowers is bell-shaped and female flowers are bluntly toothed.
-Their capsule encloses an average of 100–150 seeds, which are covered by long silky hair.
+The bark of the young trees is smooth and greenish-grey while the bark of the old trees is dark brown with vertical cracks.
+Leaves are broadly ovate with hairy serrulate-crenate margins.
+Flowers are drooping raceme catkins that appear before or with leaves.
+Populus ciliata flowers are dioecious.
+Male flowers have a bell-shaped perianth and female flowers are bluntly toothed.
+A single capsule encloses an average of 100–150 seeds, which are covered by long silky hair.

 Ecology and distribution

 Geographical distribution

 Populus ciliata is natively distributed along the Himalayas through China, Pakistan, India (Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, Arunachal Pradesh), Nepal, Bhutan, and Myanmar.

 Populus ciliata is exotic to Afghanistan, France, Iran, Italy, Japan, New Zealand, and the United States.

 Natural habitat

 Populus ciliata prefers moist cool places and grows in sandy, loamy, and clay soil.
 It grows well in acidic or neutral soil conditions.
 Shade inhibits the growth of P. ciliata.